Are you struggling to be recognized as a business?

 Most businesses use social media platforms like Facebook pages and groups, while others use other ways like forums or events to name a few.

-While almost all businesses use social media to build their brand community, big brands do so, as well as using a self-hosted website or blog too.
+While almost all businesses use social media to build their brand community, big brands do so, as well as using a self-hosted website or blog.

 Having your blog gives you the capability to engage with your customers professionally.

-And so you can educate your audience by providing valuable content around your brand.
+And so you can educate your audience by providing valuable content about your brand.

 That will help to build a loyal community and passionate followers.